igd-geo/lidarserv/README.md

 ## Evaluation

-To evaluate the indexer, the `evaluation` executable performs a few measurements of the indexer's performance.
+The evaluation is a two-step process: First, the `evaluation` executable is used to measure the performance of the index with varying parameters.
+The results are saved in a `*.json` file, from which the python script `eval-results-viz.py` generates various diagrams that can be used in a publication.

-It takes the path to a configuration file as its first and only argument.
+The `evaluation` executable takes the path to a configuration file as its first and only argument.
 The configuration file is used to define, which tests to run:

 ```shell